Protein biomarkers for amyotrophic lateral sclerosis

 Digital Object Identifier (DOI)

 Ryberg, Henrik and Bowser, Robert, "Protein biomarkers for amyotrophic lateral sclerosis" (2008).
-Neurobiology.
+Translational Neuroscience.
 581.